north-road/slyr/docs/src/user_guide/tools.md

 ![Example of added layers from MXD to QGIS](../images/mxd-layers-example.png)

-> This tool is available only with the SLYR full license.
+> This tool is available in the Community Edition and with the SLYR full
+> license.

 ### Convert MXD/MXT to QGS